Art and Art History

 This intermediate-level course assumes students have a substantial understanding of ceramic processes, plus a good awareness of their own interests in the realm of ceramic expression.
 The instructor helps students focus their efforts by proposing specific areas of investigation.
 Materials fee.
 Offered annually.

-Prerequisite: ART 104 or permission of the instructor.
+Prerequisite: ARTS 104 or permission of the instructor.

 In this intermediate photography course, students explore a variety of techniques and topics.
 Techniques include historic processes such as cyanotype and salted paper printing, digital photography, large-scale color printing, and traditional black and white photography.
 Students investigate experimental approaches and non-traditional forms for presentation, and they investigate photography from broad historical, aesthetic, and social perspectives.
 This course includes field trips, readings, discussion, and visual presentations.
 Materials fee.
 Offered annually.